Peanut Butter Pie

 • Pour cookie crumbs into a large mixing bowl.
 Add the melted butter and stir until crumbs are coated.
 Press crumb mixture firmly into bottom and up sides of ungreased 9-inch pie plate; chill while preparing the filling.

 • In the bowl of an electric mixer, beat the cream cheese and peanut butter together until fluffy.
 Add the sweetened condensed milk, beating until smooth; mix in the vanilla extract.
-Fold in the whipped cream.
+Fold in the whipped cream (or whipped topping)

 • Pour the mixture into the chilled crust.
 Refrigerate for 4 hours or until set.
-Garnish with additional whipped cream and chocolate decors, if desired.
+Garnish with additional whipped cream (or whipped topping) and chocolate decors, if desired.

 Notes